 Wills, Powers of Attorney, Trusts & Probate

 Chris Hadfield and Alison Daly specialise in all areas of Wills, Powers of Attorney, Probate, Trusts and Estate Planning.
 Chris is a member of the specialist organisation “Solicitors for the Elderly”, which also covers areas appropriate to all age ranges.
 Patricia is also a member of “Solicitors for the Elderly” and is additionally a member of STEP, the Society of Trust and Estate Practitioners.

 If you are contemplating making or updating your Will, need help with Probate or are considering a Power of Attorney, Trusts or your inheritance tax position, please contact Chris Hadfield or Alison Daly for friendly, expert advice, and to discuss all your options in more detail.

-For those with mobility problems, Nichols Marcy Dawson Solicitors has ground floor meeting rooms and we are also able to visit clients either at home or in hospital, if necessary.
+For those with mobility problems, Nichols Marcy Dawson LLP has ground floor meeting rooms and we are also able to visit clients either at home or in hospital, if necessary.